SCS LABCOTER® 2 PARYLENE DEPOSITION SYSTEM

 The gas is then pyrolized to cleave the dimer to its monomeric form.

 In the room temperature deposition chamber, the monomer gas deposits on all surfaces as a thin, transparent polymer film.

 - The final stage of the parylene deposition process is the cold trap.
 The cold trap is cooled to between -90º and -120º C and is responsible for removing all residual parylene materials pulled through the coating chamber.

 Because Parylene is applied as a gas, the coating effortlessly penetrates crevices and tight areas on multi-layer components, providing complete and uniform encapsulation.
 Optimal thickness of the polymer coatings is determined based on the application and the coating properties desired.
 While Parylene coatings can range in thickness from hundreds of angstroms to several mils, a typical thickness is in the microns range.
 The Parylene coating system is now connection to an automatic liquid nitrogen switch.
 Please note new operating instructions.

-The Parylene coater is temporary located in the Kymissis lab.
-For more information please contact James Vichiconti or email the clean room staff at email@example.com.
+The Parylene coater is now located in the backend bay of the cleanroom.
+For more information please contact James Vichiconti or email the clean room staff at firstname.lastname@example.org.